Frequently Asked Questions - a great place to learn and refresh your knowledge of the Method.Learn More

 My initial assessment of Charlotte was that she was indeed short sighted, but there were signs that her sight was still in a very flexible state.
 At the end of her assessment I was checking her vision on the Snellen Eye Chart and was unable to get a recordable reading, simply because she was unable to see any of the letters from only five feet.
 I didn’t want to push her at that moment as I sensed that she was experiencing considerable distress by having to look at the chart at all.

 On an inspiration I turned the chart upside-down and Charlotte immediately said: ‘That’s much better!’
 I guessed from this that her main difficulty in reading the chart was because she was trying to make sense of it.
-Adults are usually familiar with the eye chart and what it is for, but a child who has just started to learn to read (under schooling conditions) will very likely be feeling unhappy when asked to read an incomprehensible collection of letters under the guise of an ‘eye test’.
-Many adults still feel an underlying sense of anxiety when looking at the Eye chart: not the best conditions under which to have your sight tested.
+Adults are usually familiar with the eye chart and what it is for, but a child who has just started to learn to read will very likely be feeling unhappy when asked to read an incomprehensible collection of letters under the guise of an ‘eye test’.
+Many adults still feel an underlying sense of anxiety when looking at the Eye chart.

 Lessons progressed weekly and fortnightly for about nine months.
 As I watched her learn and grow I often thought to myself; I wish all my adult pupils could see this.
 Charlotte absorbed every new technique and suggestion quite happily.
 It was never a case of her ‘throwing herself’ into a new part of the Method, but more just being herself while learning.
 As the elusive state of being oneself is profoundly useful for the improvement of vision, Charlotte, Kate and I had a wonderful time in watching Charlotte’s sight improve.